MaastrichtU-IDS/workshop-ci/_episodes/06-automate-build.md

 - "Set sensible informations, such as passwords, in GitHub Secrets."
 ---

-If the tests pass without failing you might want to build a Docker image for your application, and publish it to [DockerHub](https://hub.docker.com/).
-This will enable anyone to easily reuse your applications without the need to install dependencies.
+You can add a job to your GitHub Action workflow which will automatically build the Docker image and push it to [DockerHub](https://hub.docker.com/) if the tests pass.

 > ## Build and push Docker image
 >
 > *  Find the **Build and push Docker images** action on the [GitHub Marketplace](https://github.com/marketplace?type=actions): [https://github.com/marketplace](https://github.com/marketplace)
-> *  Use the action to automatically build and push a Docker image if the tests pass.
+> *  Use the action to automatically build and push a Docker image with tag `latest` if the tests pass.
 Do the build in a new job named `build`.
 Use the **Example usage** section in the action readme.
 > *  You can safely store your DockerHub username and password using secrets.
 >    *  Go to the ⚙️ **Settings** tab of your GitHub repository
 >    *  Go to **Secrets** in the left navbar.